Alexpious/Buenos-Aires-Apartment-Price-Prediction/README.md

 3. Feature Engineering.

 4. Model Building
-   - Trained multiple regression models: Linear Regression, Random Forest, XGBoost, etc.
+   - Trained regression models: Linear Regression.
-   - Used RMSE and R² score for evaluation.
+   - Used mean absolute error  score for evaluation.

 5. Prediction*
    - Built a pipeline to input house features and predict the price.